 Firewood

 Firewood is an excellent fuel source that can be used for cooking and keeping your family warm.
-2.5 million American homes are heated this way.
-The most common type of firewood used for home use is hardwood which includes oak, ash, and birch.
-It is used in nearly all indoor and outdoor fireplaces and for wood heating uses.
+The most common type of firewood for home use is hardwood which includes oak, ash, and birch.
+It is used in nearly all indoor and outdoor fireplaces and for wood heating use.
 Hardwood is dense, burns hotter and longer and emits far less smoke than softwood which is not ideal for indoor fires.

-If you purchase wood from a supplier, then it already has been seasoned, a process of drying out the wood which can take from 6 months up to 2 years depending on the wood type.
+If you purchase wood from a supplier, then it already has been seasoned, a process of drying out the wood which can take approximately 6 months to 2 years, though actual times may vary depending on the type of wood, climate, and storage conditions.
 If you are cutting your own, then you will need to season the wood yourself.

 Uses of Firewood